apache/arrow-site/_posts/2020-04-xx-introducing-arrow-c-data-interface.md

 ## Separate type and data representation

-Some applications will produce many instances of data of a single datatype (for example, as a stream of record batches).
-To allow those applications to reduce the overhead of datatype representation and reconstruction, the C Data Interface defines two independent structures: one representing a datatype (and optional metadata), one representing a piece of data.
+For applications which produce many instances of data of a single datatype (for example, as a stream of record batches), repeatedly reconstructing the datatype from its string encoding would represent unnecessary overhead.
+To address this use case, the C Data Interface defines two independent structures: one representing a datatype (and optional metadata), one representing a piece of data.

 ## Lifetime handling